santiagoesmeral/santiagoesmeral.github.io/PROGRESS.md

   -links to icon providers
   -404 page
   -test on other browsers
-  -check css not loading correctly on first load
+  -check css not loading correctly on first load warning -and host!
-  -and host!

   sidenote: there's some CSS loading bugs going on.
 Gotta test that.

+- 7/9/22
+  Guess what, we got the hire me page working! and now its called hire me, no longer about me.
+I am done with all the main features! now just gotta go through the TODOs and get it up and rocking.